Todaiji Temple 東大寺

 - Squeeze through the hole in the pillar

-Todai-ji is accessible from JR Nara Station, but is much closer to Kintetsu Nara Station.
+Todaiji is accessible from Nara Station but is much closer to Kintetsu Nara Station.

-From there, it is a walk of around 15 minutes.
+From the latter, it is a walk of around 15 minutes.

-Alternatively visitors can take the bus from either JR Nara or Kintetsu Nara stations to the Daibutsuden-Kasuga-taisha-mae bus stop.
+Alternatively, visitors can take the bus from either Nara or Kintetsu Nara stations to the Daibutsuden-Kasuga-taisha-mae bus stop.

 The gateway leading into the temple is famous for its guardians.
 Representing the Nio Guardian Kings, these muscle-bound figures are terrifying, standing over eight meters tall and heavily muscled.
-These famous 13th century statues protect the Buddha in the Main Temple.
-While their stance may suggest aggression, their body position is supposed to suggest movement and even dancing.
+These famous 13th-century statues protect the Buddha in the Main Temple.
+While their stance may suggest aggression, their body position is supposed to indicate movement and even dancing.
 Despite this love of dance, they are known for defeating demons—proof that dancers should never be underestimated.

-Amazingly, it took ten massive cyprus trees to make these powerful entities, so they literally are a strong as a tree—ten of them.
+Amazingly, it took ten massive cypress trees to make these powerful entities, so they literally are a strong as a tree—ten of them.

 Because the Buddha takes most of your attention, it is easy to overlook some of the other attractions in the main hall.
 Near to the giant statue, there is a large pillar with a hole that people can crawl through.
 By squeezing yourself through the hole, it is believed you can humble yourself enough to gain enlightenment in your next life.

-While at Todaiji, do not miss the chance to walk up the hill and visit the less-visited Sangetudo (Hokkedo).
+While at Todaiji, do not miss the chance to walk up the hill and visit the less-visited Sangetsudo.
 There is also the Todaiji Culture Center to see more of the temple's treasures.

-While the Buddha is one of Nara's most important sights, don't miss the neighboring Nark Park where the deer congregate.
+While the Buddha is one of Nara's most important sights, don't miss the neighboring Nara Park where the deer congregate.
 This is a great chance to interact with these unusually tame speckled beauties.